SysBioInra/rbatools/README.md

 ## Model availability
 RBA models can be obtained from the repository https://github.com/SysBioInra/Bacterial-RBA-models

-The Example_workflow_rba_tools notebook requires the previosly mentioned Bacterial-RBA-models repository to be placed in the same location, as this repository.
+The Example_workflow_rba_tools notebook requires the previously mentioned Bacterial-RBA-models repository to be placed in the same location, as this repository.

 ## Authors